 JOE BONAMASSA BLUES GUITAR SCHOLARSHIP

-The scholarship will be awarded in Fall 2019 to an intermediate or advanced student (U.S. or non-U.S. citizens) enrolling in the Associate of Arts or Bachelor’s of Music in Performance (Guitar) program who demonstrates overall outstanding musicianship, passion for the instrument and the potential for developing their own individual sound or unique voice on the instrument in the Blues genre.
+The scholarship will be awarded in Fall 2022 to an intermediate or advanced student (U.S. or non-U.S. citizens) AA or B.M. or M.M.
+Performance (Guitar) program who demonstrates overall outstanding musicianship, passion for the instrument and the potential for developing their own individual sound or unique voice on the instrument in the Blues genre.

-- Award is $5,000.00 tuition credit to be applied (in three installments of $1,666 per quarter) to the first three consecutive quarters of the program.
+- Award is $1,600 tuition credit to be applied to the first quarter of the program.

 - Available to international students and U.S. citizens.

-- May only be applied to the Associate of Arts, Bachelor’s of Music and Master of Music in Performance (Guitar) Program.
-Certificate and MI Select programs are not eligible.
+- May only be applied to the Associate of Arts, Bachelor of Music and Master of Music in Performance (Guitar) Program.

 - YouTube video URL: YouTube video of you performing three (3) songs in the Blues genre on the electric and/or acoustic guitar.
-It is required that this include two (2) live ensemble (band or duo) performances, and one (1) unaccompanied solo performance.
-No play-along tracks will be accepted.
+It is required that this include two (2) ensemble (live band or duo, and/or pre-recorded play-along tracks format or looper) performances; and one (1) unaccompanied guitar performance (No play-along tracks will be accepted for the solo piece).

 General Information for all MI Scholarships